tahaafzal5/the-rust-programming-language/Notes.md

   * A package can contain as many binary crates as you like, but at most one library crate.
   * A package must contain at least one crate whether it is a library crate or a binary crate.
   * Running `cargo new x` gives us a package named x.
-  * A package can have multiple binary crates by placing files in src/bin directory: each file will be a seprate binary crate.
+  * A package can have multiple binary crates by placing files in src/bin directory: each file will be a separate binary crate.
 * A Crate is a tree of modules that produce a library or executable.
   * A crate is the smallest amount of code that the Rust compiler considers at a time.
   * Even if we run `rustc` instead of `cargo` and pass in a single file, it is treated as a crate.